ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-tree-list/index.md

 ## Next Up

-Continue to the next section: [Mini Filter](/filter-set-mini-filter/).
+Continue to the next section to learn about the [Mini Filter](/filter-set-mini-filter/).